 A further advantage of Wire EDM is its ability to produce high tolerance independent of the material being processed.
 Using machinery with tolerances as small as a few microns, you can quickly achieve a tolerance of +/- 0.0005″.

 The most significant benefit of EDM-wire is that the end product does not require other processes such as grinding, honing, etc. The method achieves high levels of accuracy and precision, especially when working with small components.

 Wire EDM Application in Processing:

 · EDM Perforation Techniques:

 The most common kind of electrical discharge machining (EDM) is perforation.
 It is frequently employed in processing shaped holes (such as round holes, square holes, polygon holes, and special-shaped holes), curved holes, micro holes, and so on.
-The gap of the spark discharge and the size of the tool electrode are the primary factors that determine the degree of dimensional accuracy achieved in the perforation.
+Spark discharge gap and tool electrode size are crucial factors affecting dimensional accuracy in perforation.

 · EDM Machining of the Cavity: